MousumiMitu/express-travel/README.md

 - Used email & password authentication
 - Can login by both email & google also create new account
-- Create private route to when they want to book the rides
+- Use private route and they have to login when they want to book the rides
+- User get different available fairs for selective rides
 - Little bit Responsive
 - also used google map